 Herbs that Move Blood and Prevent Heart Blood Stagnation

 It is vital that Blood and Qi flow freely to the Heart delivering oxygen and nutrients.
 Blood moving herbs can help to vitalize a weak heart, but blood moving herbs can also intensify the effects of blood thinners and some heart medications so care must be taken.
 Blood movers are generally supportive herbs in a formula and are not used in large quantities and can be taken safely along side of pharmaceuticals.
 Generally they are not used as singles.
 The intensity of an herbs action is highly dependent on its quantity, so utilizing herbs that can create so much benefit in small doses must be considered.
-Consider Blood Mansion formula.

 Lifestyle Practices That Help Prevent Heart Disease

 The CDC lists obesity as one of the major contributing factors to heart disease, so maintaining a healthy weight is central to the prevention and treatment of heart disease.
 In Chinese medicine, the use of herbs that support the Spleen are central in maintaining a healthy weight, as the Spleen Organ System oversees the transportation and transformation of foods.
-Look to Restore the Middle Way Formula.

 Choosing real food over processed foods is the first step in maintaining heart health through diet.
 Eat whole organic foods when available, low fat meats such as fish, turkey, chicken, and plenty of vegetables and legumes along with raw nuts.
 Foods with silicon such as barley, oats, cucumber, lettuce and celery help to improve calcium absorption that benefits the heart.
 Avoid processed foods, high fat foods, caffeine, tobacco, alcohol, sugar, fried foods, soft drinks, spicy foods, and white flour.
 Consuming healthy fats is important in maintaining Heart health so do not follow a no-fat diet.
-Choose healthy fats such as olive oil, fish oils, camalina oil, as well as other vegetable oils that are cold pressed instead of heat extracted.
+Choose healthy fats such as olive oil, fish oils, coconut oil, as well as other vegetable oils that are cold pressed instead of heat extracted.
 If your foods or oils mention ‘hydrogenated’ or ‘partially hydrogenated’ oils of any kind, do not consume them.

 A regular brisk walk, Qi Gong exercises, and yoga can increase blood circulation throughout the body and benefit the heart.
 If you are experiencing Heart imbalance symptoms, it is important to avoid heavy exercise in the middle of the day.
 Many people look to their lunch break as an opportunity to exercise, but according to Chinese medicine, the Heart energy peaks between 11 AM and 1PM and stress to the Heart should be avoided during these times.

 Avoid stress and learn stress-management techniques such as meditation and breathing exercises for improved heart health.
 Also, utilizing adaptogenic herbs such as eleuthrococus can change the way you react to stressors and reduce the effects of stress.
-Consider Enlightened Emperor formula.